dvgamerr-app/go-hoyolab/README.md

 - [x] cliams checkin daily with chrome session.
 - [x] all profile chrome session.
+- [ ] update new version from github automatic
 - [ ] install schedule task with windows-os automatic.
 - [ ] command line `hoyolab` support all os.
 - [ ] support session with all browser.